Financial Aid FAQ

 Use the actual balance in your savings and checking accounts on the day you complete the FAFSA.

 Q. My parent(s) lost their job and their income will be substantially different from the original amount reported on the FAFSA.
 What should we do?

-Contact the financial aid office and ask for a Special Condition Request Form.
+Contact the Office of Student Financial Services and ask for a Special Condition Request Form.
 This form asks you and your family to describe your circumstances and estimate your future income.
-The financial aid administrator can use professional judgment to determine if you could qualify for additional aid.
+The financial aid administrator may use professional judgment to determine if you could qualify for additional aid.

 Q. If I drop one or more classes, how will my financial aid award be affected?